hemanthkumargr/docs/thirdPartyModules/PayPal-Quick-Start.md

 </a>
 ```

-## Test your integration
+## Done!
 At this point, all the configuration should be complete and you are now ready to test your integration with PayPal.
+Add something to your cart and proceed with PayPal checkout.
+To customize your integration with PayPal even further, see [[PayPal Advance Configuration]]